Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

     # command: bash
 ```

-Make sure that you use the local image that bas been build as described above.
+Make sure that you use the local image that has been built as described above.

 ## RUN panduza platform

-To run panduza platform, you have to put your self in the directory containing the tree.json and the docker-compose.yml.
+To run the Panduza platform, you have to put yourself in the directory containing the tree.json and the docker-compose.yml.

-Then excecute the following command :
+Then execute the following command :

 ```bash
   docker compose up